 - – Plan: Plan out tomorrow as the last thing I do today

 - – Rest: Make sure I recover and rest well, so that I can…

 - – Effort: Give my all with focus and intensity to the high value activities

 - – Perform: Measure my performance objectively with data, not emotion

 For planning, I focus on my key projects.

-What are the high leverage, high value projects that deserve my time and energy?
+What are the high leverage, high value projects that deserve my TEAM (Time, Energy, Attention, and Money)?
 What are my moonshots?
 What gets me closer to my North Star?
 It could be big, medium, or small, like these:

 Then I dissect the action items that comprise each project.